jdjakub/papers/prog-2022/prog22-manuscript.md

 - Software ecosystems built around a text-based programming _language_.
 They consist of a set of tools such as compilers, debuggers, and profilers.
 These tools may exist as separate command-line programs, or within an Integrated Development Environment.

-- Those that resemble _operating systems_ in that they structure the execution environment and encompass the resources of an entire machine (physical or virtual).
+- Those that resemble an _operating system_ (OS) in that they structure the execution environment and encompass the resources of an entire machine (physical or virtual).
 They provide a common interface for communication, both between the user and the computer, and between programs themselves.

 - Programmable _applications_, typically optimized for a specific domain, offering a limited degree of programmability which may be increased with newer versions.